By Ian Aitchison, CEO Asia Pacific Region, COPC Inc

 Was this the type of example of what a company needs to do to deliver an outstanding customer experience?
 Well, no actually, and the Disney executive was very clear that although it was a great example of how his staff were able to deal with an exceptional circumstance, he believed that customer experience management is more about getting the basics right and ensuring that your organisation is able to provide consistent delivery of predictable service outcomes.

 The customer experience is a journey, made up of many different discrete touchpoints, or steps.
-The steps of the journey which are the most obvious for customers are those steps which take place in-store, online or when communicating with a
+The steps of the journey which are the most obvious for customers are those steps which take place in-store, online or when communicating with a contact centre.
+These touchpoints are the so-called “moments of truth”, which companies need to get right to retain the customers’ goodwill.

 It would be wrong to assert that technology is the primary driver of delivering outstanding customer experiences, but technology does indeed play a role in ensuring the consistent delivery of predictable service outcomes in each of the touchpoints.